As much as we would like to sometimes, we just cannot change history.

 Although, some business owners still try to turn the clock back!

 What do I mean by that?
-Well, every day in business we are creating a history of the business’ performance.
+Well, every day in business we are creating a history of the business’ performance – reflected in the numbers.
 Every single thing that happens in the business is there for everyone to see – including potential buyers of the business.
-And that’s why I keep emphasising to business owners “be aware of the history you are creating.”
+And that’s why I keep emphasising to business owners “be aware of the history you are creating.
+Know your numbers!”

-One of my mantras is “Keep the numbers going up!”
+One of my mantras is “Keep your financials clean, up to date and the ‘right’ numbers going up!”

 A business, like shares, is much more attractive when there is a history of the numbers going up!
 The most important numbers are ‘adjusted net profit’ to the owner, turnover, and gross profit.
 The longer they have been going up the better but at least over the last three years.
 Steady growth is preferred by most buyers not sudden increases or decreases.
 Consistency is very important and spread over a good diverse mix of clients.
 It can take years to get to this state.

-One bad year can make a big difference in the value of a business and can put buyers off – big time!
-Many businesses I get to look at simply do not have a well constructed “sales process” for their business.
-This is absolutely critical to keeping the numbers going UP and maintaining consistency over time.
-For help with developing and installing a well crafted sales process in your business, consider one of my seminars CLICK HERE FOR MORE DETAILS.
+One bad number can make a big difference in the value of a business and can put buyers off – big time!
+Many businesses I get to look at simply do not have a well constructed process for recording and reviewing the numbers.
+Want to know more?
+Attend one of my short workshops.